cndpost/cppidioms/README.md

                 The 3rd implementation in frameproducerconsumer3.cpp has the feature that each consumer has its own queue and gets a copy of the frame from producer, and producer will yield if any of the consumer queue is full.

+                For all these implementations, the memory for the data frames needs to be managed by the user of the classes.
+The consumer queues only the pointers to the data frames.
+A few suggestions are as follows:

+                1) for use case in high frequency (1MHz to 100Mhz)and small payload (1KB-50KB) digital signale processing frames, a global circular buffer can be used and the payload data of each frames are deep copied to the queues of each subscribed consumers.
+If consumers cannot catch up with the producer,the frames can be ignored and get overwritten.

+                2) for use case in low frequency (0.1Hz - 1Hz) but large payload (1MB - 50MB) scanner image processing frames, a global circular buffer of full payload can be used and only the pointers to each individual frames are copied to the queues of each subscribed consumers.
+The main() programmer needs to keep track of the references to the global circular buffer so its payload will not get overwritten if it is still referenced by any subscribing consumers.

+                3) for use case in medium frequency ( 10Hz - 30Hz) and medium payload (100KB - 300KB) video camera and CV frames.
+The scenario would be same as in above case 1).